L1nusB/eval-harness-with-deepeval/docs/llm_judge_deepeval_integration_plan_detailed.md

 ```

 **Note:** The `llm_judge` extra includes all dependencies needed for LLM-as-Judge metrics.
 DeepEval is a required dependency, not optional.

+### 5.4 Error Handling and Failure Modes

+- **Missing DeepEval dependency:**
+  - If `deepeval` is not installed, importing `lm_eval.api.metrics_llm_judge` will fail, and the guarded import in `metrics.py` will silently skip registering judge metrics.
+  - Attempting to use `g_eval`, `answer_relevancy`, or `faithfulness` in YAML will then behave like any other unknown metric name (config error rather than runtime crash).
+- **Provider configuration errors:**
+  - Judge providers (`OpenAIProvider`, `OpenRouterProvider`) expose `is_available()` and return `Response(success=False, error_message=...)` when API keys or required packages are missing.
+  - Callers and metrics are expected to check `Response.success` and may choose to log and fall back rather than crash.
+- **Network / runtime errors inside metrics:**
+  - The metric wrappers should catch DeepEval-related exceptions, log them via `eval_logger`, and either:
+    - return a default score (e.g. `0.0`) to allow the run to complete (fail-soft), or
+    - re-raise to fail-fast.
+  - The preferred policy for this integration is **fail-soft**, returning `0.0` and logging enough context to debug, so that evaluations can still complete even if some judge calls fail.

+### 5.5 Caching and Reproducibility (Future Work)

+- **Caching:**
+  - The existing harness `cache_requests` infrastructure caches model outputs, not judge calls.
+  - A future enhancement could introduce a small cache (e.g. JSONL or SQLite) keyed by task name, doc ID, metric name, judge model, and key judge kwargs to avoid re-paying for identical evaluations.
+- **Determinism:**
+  - All judge models should default to deterministic settings (`temperature=0.0`, `top_p=1.0`).
+  - Some APIs may still exhibit minor non-determinism; for highly sensitive benchmarks, it may be useful to repeat runs and average judge scores.

 ---